The proposal for Madrid Castellana Norte aims to transform a vast, 500-hectare tract of neglected land close to Chamartín railway station.

 The parks will furthermore break up the linearity of the masterplan by extending out from Paseo de la Castellana in a series of wave like formations, with larger green spaces at the core of the neighbourhoods, diffusing into smaller spaces towards their edges.

-The exact design detail for each park will constitute a distinct and recognisable space, mirroring the diverse typography of Madrid and its varied urban fabric.
+The exact design detail for each park will constitute a distinct and recognisable space, mirroring the diverse topography of Madrid and its varied urban fabric.

 North Madrid’s existing, fragmented network of roads and railway lines will be replaced with a layout that integrates and unifies transport systems.
 Chamartín station will become a transport hub with improved links to the city’s airport.